-Charities rely on the generosity of individuals who often wish to make a difference to the world in which we live.
-And while the motivations for giving may be simple, getting it right can be more complex.
-Some individuals may wish to set up a charitable trust to benefit a number of charities, whilst others may leave a legacy to a general, grant-giving favourite charity in a will or create a specific charity to fulfil a specific aim.
-Some clients want to enshrine a culture of philanthropy for the long term, others might just enjoy the feeling of giving back to society, and some may want to control how their wealth is spent after death.
+The not-for-profit sector, including charities and foundations, rely on the generosity of individuals.
+While the motivations for giving may be simple, getting it right can be more complex.
+Some individuals may wish to set up a charitable trust to benefit a number of charitable organisations, whilst others may leave a legacy to a grant-giving favourite charity in a will or create a specific foundation or non-profit to fulfil a specific aim.
+There is no right or wrong way to undertake philanthropy, it is very much a personal decision but one that should be driven in line with family governance and values.

-Whatever the need of the charity, philanthropist or individual, the need for specialist advice is paramount.
-Here at Boodle Hatfield, we are highly experienced in this area and will work with you to deliver practical and sensible advice to ensure you achieve every one of your altruistic ambitions.
+Wherever you are in your philanthropic and charitable giving endeavours, the need for specialist advice is paramount.
+At Boodle Hatfield, we are highly experienced in this area and will work with you to deliver practical and sensible advice to ensure you achieve every one of your altruistic ambitions.

 The number of high net worth individuals (HNWIs) gifting over £1 million to charities upon their death is increased by…Read more 4 min read 08 Jun 2023 The Lessons in Legacy Podcast: Episode One, In Conversation with Dr Justin Craig